Elena Dementieva: 2008: Resurgence, deep runs into Slams, and Olympic gold medal

-At Dementieva's first tournament of the season, the Medibank International in Sydney, she lost in the first round to Sofia Arvidsson.
+At Dementieva's first tournament of the season, the Sydney International, she lost in the first round to Sofia Arvidsson.
 She then reached the fourth round of the Australian Open before losing to eventual champion Maria Sharapova.
 Dementieva then travelled to Paris for the Tier II Open Gaz de France indoor tournament.
 She reached the semifinals before succumbing to seventh-seeded Ágnes Szávay from Hungary.
 Dementieva then won the Tier II, $1.5 million Dubai Tennis Championships, defeating second-seeded compatriot Svetlana Kuznetsova in the final.
 This was Dementieva's fourth career Tier II tournament title but her first since 2006.
 Along the way, she defeated Patty Schnyder, Alona Bondarenko, world No. 2, Ana Ivanovic, and Francesca Schiavone (who defeated world No. 1 and defending champion Justine Henin in the quarterfinals).

-At the Tier I Sony Ericsson Open in Key Biscayne, Dementieva lost in the quarterfinals to Jelena Janković.
+At the Tier I Miami Open in Key Biscayne, Dementieva lost in the quarterfinals to Jelena Janković.
 This caused her ranking to rise to world No. 8.
 At the Tier I Family Circle Cup in Charleston, Dementieva lost in the semifinals to compatriot Vera Zvonareva dropping her ranking to world No. 9.
 Dementieva was the seventh-seeded player at the Tier I German Open in Berlin but reached the final, where she lost to 13th-seeded Dinara Safina.
 Dementieva defeated fourth-seeded Janković in the quarterfinals and second-seeded Ivanovic in the semifinals.

 Dementieva's next tournament was the İstanbul Cup, where Dementieva was the top seed and defending champion.
 She reached the final but was unsuccessful in her attempt to win a singles title at the same tournament in consecutive years, which would have been a career first.
 Agnieszka Radwańska of Poland defeated Dementieva in the final.
 At the French Open, Dementieva defeated 11th-seeded Zvonareva in the fourth round, but lost her quarterfinal match against Safina.

-At the grass-court Rosmalen Championships, she was the top-seeded player but lost in the semifinals to Safina.
+At the grass-court Rosmalen Open, she was the top-seeded player but lost in the semifinals to Safina.
 Dementieva was seeded fifth at the Wimbledon.
 In the fourth round, she defeated Israeli Shahar Pe'er to become the highest seeded woman left in the draw.
 In the quarterfinals, Dementieva held on to defeat compatriot Nadia Petrova after Dementieva failed to hold serve while serving for the match in the second set at 5–1 and 5–3.
 In her first Wimbledon semifinal and her first Grand Slam semifinal since the 2005 US Open, Dementieva lost to eventual champion Venus Williams.